Maryum97/My_Latest_Portfolio/README.md

 <b>TITLE</b>: 02 CSS & Bootstrap: Responsive Portfolio

 <b>DESCRIPTION:</b>
-This repository contains the milestone homework assignment for the Coding Bootcamp conducted by the University of Birmingham, featuring my deployed portfolio as a reponsive webpage, available for employers to notice and consider me as a possible candidate for their organisation(s).
+This repository contains the milestone homework assignment for the Coding Bootcamp conducted by the University of Birmingham, featuring my deployed portfolio as a reponsive webpage, available for employers to notice and consider me as a potential candidate for their organisation(s).

 The pages created for this homework include three described below: